Ado-Odo

-Brief History
+Brief history

 Origin Of The People Of Ado-Odo

 When history is rich, summary becomes expansive.
 To give an apt historical rendition of a foremost Awori Kingdom is an arduous task, which becomes a burden for any historian to summarize.
 Ado-odo is an ancient Awori town in Yorubland, with a rich history, splendid culture and enviable tradition and heritages.

 Ado, as it is popularly called, can be conveniently described as the confluence of Old Ife and Benin traditions.
 Oral history and documented articles from well-preserved archive revealed that it came to existence as a result of the amalgamation among various settlements of its early founders and forebears.

 Ile-Ife, the origin of the Yorubas, is the ancestral home of the good people of Ado-Odo.
 According to impeccable historical facts, the people of this Awori Kingdom are direct descendants of Oduduwa, the progenitor of Yoruba race.
 It was founded in the year 1045.

 Ado-Odo history is replete with expedition and exploratory sojourn.
 No wonder the people of Ado origin are found in all spheres of life.
 From Ile Ife, it was an exodus of groups of different people, at almost the same time, moving southward towards the direction of the coastal area.
 According to Ifa divination, these migrating people would have their final place of settlement in an abode where their plates were bound to have sunk (the source of the name - Awori).

 Various groups left Ile Ife at different time, migrated from Ile Ife far before the advent of Olofin Ogunfunminire group, the most prominent of these groups was the Oranmiyan group led by Olofin Adimula Ojaja corrupted as OJEJE the son of Oranmiyan.
-On their journey, they travelled on the riverways to Ago-ide (now referred to as Isheri) which was unoccupied by people as at that period where their sacrificial plate (Awo funfun with other items prescribed by Oracle (Ifa) first sunk (Awori) for nine days, Oracle (Ifa) was consulted to confirm if the place is their ordained settlement in search of but Oracle (Ifa) revealed to them that their future homeland was still far away and prescribed the route for them to follow.
+On their journey, they travelled on the riverways which was unoccupied by people as at that period where their sacrificial plate (Awo funfun with other items prescribed by Oracle (Ifa) first sunk (Awori) for nine days, Oracle (Ifa) was consulted to confirm if the place is their ordained settlement in search of but Oracle (Ifa) revealed to them that their future homeland was still far away and prescribed the route for them to follow.
 The plate reappeared from the river on the 9th days.
 Then they proceeded to follow the plate into Lagos Lagoon and stopped at a Rivershore now called Oto Ido, moved southwards towards Dahormey stopped briefly aa another place now known as Owode Apa and later travelled to Ito River behind Ado-Odo Palace which is an extension of Yewa River where plate finally sunk and never reappeared.
 The group, therefore, settled at the shore of Ito River at the present-day Ado Odo.
 Olofin Ojeje group did not meet anybody on all the soil or places the plate went through and sank temporarily.